stephenlprice/tableau-webhooks/README.md

 # or
 git clone https://github.com/stephenlprice/tableau-webhooks.git

-# navigate inside the project directory
+# navigate to the project directory
 cd tableau-webhooks
 ```
 1. Create a `conda` environment to install all dependencies and activate it (*see [Dependencies](#dependencies) for more info*).
 To install `conda` on a new machine, refer to the [Anaconda website](https://www.anaconda.com/).